daboynb/detect_evil_maid/README.md

     With that, if someone will do an evil maid attack we'll notice it and since the script is configured to not power on internet unitil all checks are passed, the grabbed password will not be transmitted.
 There're other things to consider....
 Two at least: uefi malware and ssd or hdd with a malware in the firmware.
 So here's my effort trying to mitigate the impossible.
 </br>
 </br>

-   1) check all the ssd infos like Model Number, Serial Number and Firmware Revision etc...</br>
+   - extract ssd infos like Model Number, Serial Number, Firmware Revision etc... and compare them every startup.
-   2) check bios infos like Version, Release Date, Runtime Size, ROM Size etc...</br>
+   - extract bios infos like Version, Release Date, Runtime Size, ROM Size etc... and compare them every startup.
-   3) check tpm pcr_0 that is where bios and extensions are located</br>
+   - extract the hashes from pcr_0 (tpm) that is where bios and extensions are located and compare them every startup.
-   4) check the tpm slot that have the initrd hash</br>
+   - check the tpm slot that have the initrd hash and compare it every startup.

 # Extras
 This script do other things too: